rvprasad/software-testing-course/README.md

 - Few fringe/newer topics such as mutation testing and BDD were discussed in the course.

 The content contains
-- content slide deck interspersed with answers collected in class and answers for homework,
+- content slide decks interspersed with answers collected in class and answers for homework,
 - quiz question bank,
 - homework assignments along with solutions and scripts to evaluate submissions,
 - extra credit assignments along with solutions and scripts to evaluate submissions, and